-Springboard for the Arts is delighted to announce that we have purchased the building and lot at 262 University West in Saint Paul.
+Springboard for the Arts is delighted to announce that we have purchased the building and lot at 262 University West in Saint Paul, which will be our Saint Paul office starting in Spring 2020.
 We are excited to hold this space for community events, expanded offices and programming, and new market opportunities.

 From Minnesota, Springboard for the Arts has built national models for professional development and resources for artists, as well as artist-led community development and participation models.
 One such project, the “Irrigate” initiative which ran from 2011-2014 along the Green Line construction zone, was a partnership with the City of Saint Paul, Twin Cities Local Initiative Support Corporation and six St. Paul district councils, with major support from ArtPlace America.